CRISIS & SUPPORT LINE: 1-877-890-5711

 - Reliable vehicle and a valid BC Class 5 Driver’s License.

-Reports to: Community Program Manager (Whistler/Pemberton)
+Reports to: Community Program Director

 Please direct your cover letter, resume, and all inquiries to: Christina Walsh, HR cwalsh@pearlspace.ca

-Permanent Part-time 24 hours per week
+Part-time 16 hours per week

-Main Function: to support individuals and their children accessing the Whistler Drop-in Centre, which consists of (but is not limited to) emotional support, safety planning, education, advocacy, referrals, and assistance accessing services.
+Main Function: to support individuals and their children accessing the Whistler Drop-In Centre, which consists of (but not limited to) emotional support, safety planning, education, advocacy, referrals, and assistance accessing services.
 Other tasks required are fostering community relations, support, and education and ensuring PearlSpace service goals and mission are met.

 Hiring Philosophy: At PearlSpace, we value lived experience and work experience when we decide who to interview and who to hire.